GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.3.md

 Misa-nee remained silent.
 Her breathing unchanged, her face still blank.
 And perhaps that was exactly why...
 I felt, that Mizuka-san's message must have reached her.

 Quoting Mizuka-san got me thinking.
 About ten years ago...
-About who Misa-nee used to be.
+And about who Misa-nee used to be.

 To me, she was that unbeatable wall I sought to overcome.
 A brutal opponent I challenged over and over again.
 The rival that should ultimately define my own self, and my own ambitions.